Koh Nang Yuan is a unique tropical island in southern Thailand and one of the best day trips to be had from the nearby Koh Tao Island.

 The island is very popular nowadays, so you can expect there to be quite a lot of tourists on the island.
-Regardless of the herds of people, I still had a fantastic time swimming at the unique sandbar beach and hiking to the famous Koh Nang Yuan Viewpoint.
+Regardless of the herds of people, I still had a fantastic time swimming at the unique sandbar and hiking to the famous Koh Nang Yuan Viewpoint.

 If you would like to experience the island without the crowds, I recommend booking one or two nights at the Nangyuan Island Dive Resort.
 This way you will have the beaches and viewpoints all to yourself before the gates open to tourists each day.

 There is a restaurant attached to the Dive Resort which is the only place to buy food and drinks, however, the prices here are much higher than the average Thai restaurant.